lucygoodyear19/MycobiomeProject/processing/README.md

       iii) Origin (country matching country directory or Mock or PosC or NC)

-      - The country name must contain no spaces and captial letters for new words, e.g. SouthKorea.
+      - The country name must contain no spaces and captial letters for new words, e.g. CostaRica.
       If the sample is a control, this column will contain "NC", "Mock" or "PosC" accordingly.

       - An example of the commmand to find this (based on Sample_ID):